canonical/ubuntu-core-docs/docs/explanation/core-elements/storage-layout.md

 -   A snaps directory which operates as a pool of snaps shared across all recovery systems.
 The assertions in a recovery system will define and reference which of these will be used by the system.

-For {ref}`remodelling <explanation-remodelling>` to function, the seed partition needs to be large enough to hold two recovery systems.
+For {ref}`remodeling <explanation-remodeling>` to function, the seed partition needs to be large enough to hold two recovery systems.

 (ref-storage-layout_the-ubuntu-boot-partition)=
 ## The ubuntu-boot partition